yongggquannn/bitfit102/bitFit102-MS1-README.md

 strength training, to IPPT goals.
 We incorporate these training plans as

 some people want to train both running and strength concurrently.
+The training plans are

+detailed and spread out over a number of weeks.
+For example, in the case of a running plan, we

+have a 6-week plan for 21km(Half Marathon) with a target time of 2 Hr 30 Mins.

 **Development Plan**